Thunder start slow, end Knicks’ 3-game win streak 101-89

 NEW KNICK

-Coach Tom Thibodeau said the Knicks hoped Taj Gibson, signed Thursday, would be cleared to begin playing next week.
+Thibodeau said the Knicks hoped Taj Gibson, signed Thursday, would be cleared to begin playing next week.
 The veteran forward played for Thibodeau in both Chicago and Minnesota and spent last season with the Knicks, which made him a good fit for a short-handed frontcourt.

 “I think his career speaks for itself and obviously he embodies all the things that we believe in,” Thibodeau said.